 First Generation Scholarship – Returning SVC sophomore year who is a first-generation college student.
 Completion of 30 college-level credits at SVC with a minimum 3.0 GPA. or higher and demonstrated financial need.
 Priority will be given to Skagit County residents and students not eligible for federal grant programs.

-James and Fran Ford Scholarship – Older students returning to, or beginning, college studies who demonstrate financial need.
+Dr. James and Fran Ford Scholarship – Older students returning to, or beginning, college studies who demonstrate financial need.

 Leo H. Guggemos Scholarship – SVC students with financial need and academic promise.

 Debra and Bruce Lisser Scholarship – Awarded to students completing two years of study at SVC with a 3.0 GPA or higher and plan to continue their studies at Washington State University.
 Financial need and promise in chosen field will be considered in the selection.

 Miriam, Murial & Lloyd Ivey – Full-time SVC students who demonstrate financial need.